builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

 ### The Problem with Public Setters

+- Public setters are one of the most abused issues in software.
+But they are also one of the easiest to fix.

 #### Introduce topic of restaurant reservation system

+- This book will use the example of a fake reservation system for code samples.
+A reservation system allows us to cover a breadth of topics that have real life business applications.

 **Figure 1-1** The first iteration of our Customer class.